cabbibo/PhysicsRenderer/README.md

 ```

 #####Force
 This is the section of the program which can be all you!
-For now, I'll show you the most basic example: Gravity.
+For now, I'll show you the most basic example: Fake Gravity.

 ```glsl
 vec3 force = vec3( 0. , -1. , 0. );